vijetasaini0211/Coding__Practice/README.md

 ##### <i class="icon-file"></i> Day 0
 	This challenge includes the use of input and output staements in python.

 ##### <i class="icon-file"></i> Day 1
-        This challenge includes the use of data-types and operations on them.
+	This challenge includes the data types and operations on them.

 ##### <i class="icon-file"></i> Day 2
 	This challenge includes the basic operations of arithmetic operators.